kuolunwang/VX300s/README.md

 # VX300s

-The repo is robot repo for control VX300s on noetic.
+The repo is robot repo for control VX300s on melodic.

 UR5 repo including:
 * interbotix_ros_core